M-Mortaz/interview-projects/README.md

 6. Postgresql
 7. Docker & docker compose
 8. Swagger
-9. Sentry
-10. Postman
-11. Collection
+9. Postman Collection
-12. Test
+10. Test
-13. pre-commit
-14. Pre-commit lint hooks
+11. Pre-commit lint hooks
-15. CORS handling
+12. CORS handling
-16. Nginx for serving static/media files in production and Whitenoise for development.
+13. Nginx for serving static/media files in production and Whitenoise for development.
-17. Grafana, prometheus for visualize and metrics
+14. Grafana, prometheus for visualize and metrics
-18. Custom middleware to convert exception to API status (I love it!)
+15. Custom middleware to convert exception to API status (I love it!)
-19. Factory boy
+16. Factory boy
+...

 ## Dependency
 To run in production level, needs to have docker and docker-compose